manuelbl/WirekiteWin/README.md

 To connect the inputs and outputs, use a [Teensy development board](https://www.pjrc.com/teensy/) connected via USB.
 It looks a lot like an Arduino Nano connected for programming.
 Yet with Wirekite the custom code is written for and run on your computer – not for the microcontroller.

-This repository contains the Windows code.
-There are separate repositories for the [Teensy code](https://github.com/manuelbl/Wirekite) and the [MacOS code](https://github.com/manuelbl/WirekiteMac).
+See the [Wiki](https://github.com/manuelbl/Wirekite/wiki) for more information and [how to get started](https://github.com/manuelbl/Wirekite/wiki/Visual-Studio-Project-Setup).

 ## Supported boards